ofek/asciinema.github.io/docs/manual/cli/usage.md

 instance](../configuration/#asciinema_api_url).

-It's likely that you would want to manage this and other uploaded recordings at some point, e.g. change their settings or delete them.
+It's likely that you would want to manage this and other uploaded recordings at some point, e.g. set a title or change terminal color theme.
 See [asciinema auth](#asciinema-auth) command below for more details on how to ensure secure access to your recordings.